Visit our devolution and LGR hub for the latest information, support and resources

 Key activities/outcomes of work undertaken

-National Representation: The scale and geography of SASIG’s membership and its long term continuity and recognised expertise, means that it enjoys national recognition, is engaged in nationally important policy forums and has access to key decision-makers, regulators and influencers.
-Its overtly balanced approach to aviation allows it to remain engaged with stakeholders on all sides of aviation related policy debates as demonstrated by our speakers this year.
+National Representation: After nearly 25 years, SASIG continues to thrive and enjoy national recognition within the aviation sector.
+It’s engagement in nationally important policy forums and access to key decision-makers, regulators and influencers plus its overtly balanced approach to aviation, allows it to fully engage with stakeholders on all sides of aviation related policy debates.

 Department for Transport, CAA, ACOG and Aviation Minister

-• SASIG continues to be recognised as an important ‘strategic stakeholder’ by DfT with its views actively sought on issues relevant to local authorities and their airports.
+- SASIG continues to be recognised as an important ‘strategic stakeholder’ by DfT with its views actively sought on issues relevant to local authorities and their airports.
+SASIG has had a number of meetings with Departmental officials in this period discussing such issues as long-term passenger demand, airport capacity and the industry’s recovery from the pandemic.

-• SASIG Chairman continues to represent local authorities on the board of the DfT’s Airspace Strategy Board chaired by the Aviation Minister.
+- SASIG Chairman continues to represent local authorities on the board of the DfT’s Airspace Modernisation Stakeholder Engagement Group.
+(This replaced the Airspace Strategy Board).

-• SASIG is a regular attendee at the DfT’s Airspace & Noise Engagement Group (ANEG).
-Their meetings in this period were held in May and November 2022 and March 2023 with the next one scheduled for July of this year.
+- SASIG regularly attends DfT’s Airspace & Noise Engagement Group (ANEG).
+Their meetings in this period were held in July 2023 and January 2024.
+Next one scheduled for September.

-• SASIG meets regularly with the incumbent Aviation Minister to highlight its work and promote on-going mutual co-operation with Government officials.
-SASIG attended a ministerial briefing in May 2022 with the previous Minister Robert Courts and also met with him in June 2022 at the British-Irish Expo event.
-A meeting with the current Aviation Minister is planned sometime this year.
+- SASIG meets regularly with the incumbent Aviation Minister to highlight its work and promote on-going mutual co-operation with Government officials.
+A meeting with the current Aviation Minister is planned sometime this year and SASIG did meet with the Shadow Aviation Minister in October 2023.

 Engagement with other stakeholders

 SASIG’s Secretariat continues to liaise with other prominent industry stakeholder groups including AOA, RABA, LEP Network, COSLA, BEIS, Key Cities, Sustainable Aviation, Aviation Environment Federation, National Planning Inspectorate and the Gatwick Airport Conservation Campaign.
-They have also discussed future collaborative work with Connected Places Catapult and HSPG regarding.
-Another industry stakeholder with whom SASIG has developed strong links, is Innovate UK and their Future Flight Programme.
+They have also discussed future collaborative work with Connected Places Catapult and HSPG.
+Another industry stakeholder with whom SASIG has developed strong links is Innovate UK and their Future Flight Programme with SASIG being invited to attend the panel session of an event in July.

 SASIG has also been working alongside Regional & Business Airports Group (RABA) and the Independent Transport Commission (ITC) on a study looking at future policy challenges likely to be associated with emergent aviation technologies over the next 30 years.